cardano-community/guild-operators/docs/Scripts/topologyupdater.md

 Since the test network has to get along without the P2P network module for the time being, it needs static topology files.
-This "TopologyUpdater" service, which is far from being perfect due to its centralization factor, is intended to be a temporary solution to allow everyone to activate their relay nodes without having to postpone and wait for manual topology completion requests.
+This "TopologyUpdater" service, which is far from being perfect due to its centralization factor, is intended to be a **temporary** solution to allow everyone to activate their relay nodes without having to postpone and wait for manual topology completion requests.

-The topologyupdater shell script must be executed on the relay node as a cronjob exactly every 60 minutes.
-After 4 consecutive requests (3 hours) the node is considered a new relay node in listed in the topology file.
+The topologyupdater shell script must be executed on the relay node as a cronjob **exactly every 60 minutes**.
+After **4 consecutive requests (3 hours)** the node is considered a new relay node in listed in the topology file.
 If the node is turned off, it's automatically delisted after 3 hours.

 #### Download and Configure topologyUpdater.sh